Skip to content

 What you’ll learn

-• The EventHandler<T> functional interface.
+• The EventHandler<T> functional interface and the EventBus methods.

 • The fluent on(...).filter(...).subscribe(...) pattern.